--with the commencement of baseball, tee-ball, softball and overflow from soccer (4 kids 6 teams?! ) not to mention team parties at our house each weekend means clean up, dogs, birds, lizards and meals in between and I’m no longer drinking red bulls and not to mention a business to run and staff to deal with and patients texting me and and and –
+-with the commencement of baseball, tee-ball, softball and overflow from soccer (4 kids 6 teams?! ) not to mention team parties at our house each weekend – and that means clean up, dogs, birds, lizards and meals in between AND I’m no longer drinking red bulls and not to mention a business to run and staff to deal with and patients texting me and and and –

 Really.
 Just like anyone – I can feel it.
-I’m terrible at this blog site as its new and unfamiliar to me and it makes me a little stressed.
+There’s stress trying to rear up.
 But in the big picture – the stress has become much more fleeting and small time Bush League Stress.

 I’ve significantly turned the volume down on my frantic meter.
 Its not hard to do, but does take some practice and effort.

 My last year or so I’ve become better but it really significantly started during the last 8 weeks on a deal called the Whole Life Challenge (WLC)